nico6bury/usda-flight-mill/README.md

 The original program was developed by Bill Rust, but continuing development will be done by Nicholas Sixbury as of March 2023.

-## Peaks and Bouts
+## Peaks, Bouts, and Revolutions

 The flight mill has flags that spin in a circle, as propelled by the attached insect.
 Each flag has a notch, such that whenever the flag passes the sensor, the flag will be detected twice.
+Now, it should be noted that the flight mill currently has eight channels, and a flag for each.
+The channels are all independent, and simply allow for multiple readings at once.

 However, the flight mill's hardware does not output that information in a way that's useful for a human to read through.
 For every four miliseconds, the flight mill will give a voltage reading.
 When there's nothing in front of the sensor, the reading will be close to zero, and when there is something in front of the sensor, the reading will be closer to 3.
 As such, we decide that if the voltage reading is higher than 1.5, then there is something in front of the sensor.